NicoJuicy/LearnML/faq.md

 ## Should I start learning ML by coding an algorithm from scratch?

 See [How to Learn Machine Learning](https://aicoder.medium.com/how-to-learn-machine-learning-4ba736338a56)

+The best approach would be to find several job postings that look interesting to you and see what skills and tools they require.

 ## Is image channels first or last?